msagesser/msagesser.github.io/ds226/assignment1.md

 - what is _decay / decayed_ according to yourself (C)?
 - short discussion of A & B & C: are they opposing one another?
 If yes, why?
 Is there overlap?
 Where is overlap, where is contradiction, and why?

-Post all 4 answers to the Blog (individually).
+<s>Post all 4 answers to the Blog (individually).
 Name the sources.
 Make clear what is source, and what is your own.</s>

 ## Part 3